-Interviews for shortlisted candidates may be conducted to ensure that they have the necessary qualifications, skills and experience for the position.
-Interview will occur online via Zoom or Microsoft Teams.
+Interviews for shortlisted candidates will be conducted to ensure that they have the necessary qualifications, skills and experience for the position.
+Interviews will occur online via Zoom or Microsoft Teams.

-Reference checks for shortlisted candidates may be conducted.
+Reference checks for suitable candidates will be conducted.
 Applicants are asked to nominate three referees who can support their application.
-Referees must be advised in advance so that they may be contacted by Ahpra staff.
+Referees must be advised in advance that they may be contacted by Ahpra staff.